decretist/Dissertation/Chapter3/chapter3.md

 intervening years.
-The claim that Gratian had a connection to the Camaldolese order attracted criticism in the eighteenth century, and fell out of favor in the nineteenth century, but was put back into circulation in the mid-twentieth century by Van Hove.
+The claim that Gratian had a connection to the Camaldolese order attracted criticism in the eighteenth century, and fell out of favor in the nineteenth century, but was put back into circulation in the mid-twentieth century by Van Hove. [^a]

+[^a]: **Cite @noonan_gratian_1979, but also cite
+@van_hove_prolegomena_1945.** Van Hove's *Prolegomena* had an outsized impact on the trajectory of medieval canon law studies in twentieth century North America because of its having been used by the 1964 Yale seminar led by Peter Landau in the absence of Stephan Kuttner, who was undergoing treatment for cancer at the time.
+Seminar participants including Charles Donahue and Robert Somerville went on to have unusually influential academic careers in the field (Donahue at Harvard, and Somerville at Columbia where he was Winroth's dissertation advisor).

 Noonan (†2017) was a distinguished professor of law and an appellate judge who applied the standards of evidence of the law school and